 By Letitica Nangwale, UNICEF Malawi

-Walking on the dusty road to Mdeka Community Day Secondary School in the wee hours of the morning, Edward has always made sure that he is on time to attend his class session which starts at 7:30am.
+For this form 2 boy, walking on the dusty road to Mdeka Community Day Secondary School in the wee hours of the morning, has become a routine as he always makes sure that he is on time to attend his class session which starts at 7:30am.
 As school rules demand, students have to ensure they meet their obligations to ensure that they pursue their studies, with the hope of becoming exemplary personalities that have been through the corridors Mdeka CDSS.

-When the moment comes that the headteacher is chasing students away for not paying school fees- Edward would always be on the “wanted” list.
+Whenever the headteacher was chasing students away for not paying school fees- Edward would always be on the “wanted” list.
 He would sadly carry his books and walk out of class together with the other students.

 When his friends returned home after school, Edward would check on them to look at their books on what has been covered in his absence.
 Till one beautiful Wednesday evening, Edward received word from his friend that the head teacher would like to meet him first thing on Thursday at school together with his parents.
 He was so anxious and very nervous to hear what news was, hoping he wasn’t in trouble.
 At the dawn of the beautiful Wednesday morning, Edward was up and early- got his morning chores out of the way on time and was eager to go to school with his mother.

-“My mother repeatedly told me that she hopes I am not in trouble, as that will not go down too well with her”, said Edward.
-At 7:00am sharp they were by the headmasters’ office waiting patiently.
-To Edwards amusement it was good news- he had been selected to be part of a scholarship programme for the Secondary Education Trust with funds raised through the Funo Langa campaign.
+“My mother repeatedly told me that she hoped I was not in trouble, as that would not go down too well with her,” says Edward.
+At 7:00am sharp, they were by the headmaster’s office waiting patiently.
+To Edward’s amusement, it was good news- he had been selected to be part of a scholarship programme for the Secondary Education Trust with funds raised through the Funo Langa campaign.

 “I really felt like it was a dream and didn’t believe what my ears were hearing.
-My instant reaction was to hug my mother and she was filled with joy and tears rolled down her cheeks in delight”, narrates Edward.
-The instant thought that ran through Edwards mind was that, this means a huge turn over in his life and that of his family.
+My instant reaction was to hug my mother and she was filled with joy and tears rolled down her cheeks in delight,” narrates Edward.
+The instant thought that ran through Edward’s mind was that, this meant a huge turn over in his life and that of his family.

-“My father is a builder and my mother doesn’t work at all- I see how they struggle to make ends meet just to feed and dress me and my siblings”, says Edwards whose dream is to become a renowned journalist hailing from Makoka village, T/A Chigalu, Blantyre.
+“My father is a builder and my mother doesn’t work at all- I see how they struggle to make ends meet just to feed and dress me and my siblings,” says Edward whose dream is to become a renowned journalist hailing from Makoka village, T/A Chigalu, Blantyre.

-“I want to be popular and that people will know my village through me – Edward the journalist”- smile Edward in delight.
-The reasons why Edward has so much passion for journalism is he feels journalists have the platform to express issues on behalf of others and that will help in him being a mouth piece for his community.
-Edwards favorite subjects are English and History.
-He is currently in Form 2 and looks forward to form 3 which is only a year away to finalizing secondary school.
+“I want to be popular and that people will know my village through me – Edward the journalist”- smiles Edward in delight.
+The reasons why Edward has so much passion for journalism is he feels journalists have the platform to express issues on behalf of others and that will make him become a mouth piece for his community.
+Edward’s favorite subjects are English and History.
+He looks forward to form 3 which is only a year away to finalizing secondary school.

 UNICEF Malawi’s Support